Gresliebear/jubilant-market/README.md

 - Front-end is for Development (Not Production)
 - Python API is for passing Addresses from front-end to Smart Contracts
 - Admint Login to Check Health Smart Contract Market
-- API call to monitor the health the Pool or Wallet
+- API call to monitor the health of the Pool or Wallet

 ## In-depth Technical/Finanical Explainations
 - Described at google docs for EthGlobal https://drive.google.com/drive/folders/1wItQmyBMxhJAUvtqhIM-Jju8De8NK5Sk?usp=sharing